 While it is hard to quantify just how much X certification can increase Y salary, particularly because companies are only just waking up to cybersecurity considerations and because there is a huge skill gap.

-Certified Ethical Hackers for example (i.e. those holding the CEH certification) can expect to earn a median salary of around $100,000, a lot more money than penetration testers doing the job without the CEH certification.
+Certified Ethical Hackers, for example, can expect to earn a median salary of around $100,000 which is a lot more money than penetration testers doing the job without any certification.

 Most senior-level roles will require some of the certifications below.
 Every role, though, is different and it depends on not only the role but the organization doing the hiring, too—they are free to set their own requirements.